 Look for the following signs that mice have moved in where you sleep:

-- A strong, distinct scent like ammonia suggests mice have been urinating in your bedroom.
+- A strong, distinct scent like ammonia suggests mice urinate in the bedroom.

-- Damage to wooden furniture or electrical cables that have been bitten through – mice are destructive and love to chew.
+- Damage to wooden furniture or electrical cables that have been bitten through.

 - Shredded paper or drywall, especially in a dark corner of a bedroom.

-- Uncharacteristic interest in your bedroom from a pet, especially a cat or a dog, seemingly staring into space or sniffing the ground.
+- Uncharacteristic interest in the bedroom from a pet, especially a cat or a dog, seemingly staring into space or sniffing the ground.

 Of course, the most unmistakable sign is the sight of a mouse running across the floor.